Patriot Sejdiu

-Patriot Sejdiu (born 5 May 2000) is a Kosovan professional footballer who plays as a right winger for Allsvenskan club Östers IF, on loan from Malmö FF.
+Patriot Sejdiu (born 5 May 2000) is a professional footballer who plays as a right winger.

 Club career

 Malmö FF

 On 8 January 2020, Sejdiu signed his first professional contract with Allsvenskan side Malmö FF after agreeing to a one-season deal and received squad number 36.

 Loan to Dalkurd

 On 30 January 2020, Sejdiu joined Superettan side Dalkurd, on a season-long loan.
 His debut with Dalkurd came on 16 June in a 0–0 away draw against Akropolis after coming on as a substitute at 74th minute in place of Arian Kabashi.

 Return from loan

 Sejdiu returned to Malmö at the beginning of the 2021 season, but without being able to play due to knee injury.
 On 20 November 2021, he was named as a Malmö substitute for the first time in a league match against Häcken.
 His debut with Malmö came on 26 February 2022 in the 2021–22 Svenska Cupen group stage against Ängelholm after coming on as a substitute at 84th minute in place of Veljko Birmančević.